lokesh97jain/Logistic_Regression_From_Scratch/README.md

 penguins.csv: The CSV file containing the penguin dataset with features and sex labels. images: This folder stores any images used in the Jupyter Notebook for visualization purposes.

-README.md: The readme file you are currently reading.

 Dependencies To run the Jupyter Notebook and reproduce the results, you will need the following dependencies:
     1. Python
     2. Jupyter Notebook